alecthomas/chroma/README.md

 A `noop` formatter is included that outputs the token text only, and a `tokens` formatter outputs raw tokens.
 The latter is useful for debugging lexers.

+<a id="markdown-styles" name="styles"></a>
 ### Styles

 Chroma styles use the [same syntax](http://pygments.org/docs/styles/) as Pygments.

 All Pygments styles have been converted to Chroma using the `_tools/style.py` script.

 When you work with one of [Chroma's styles](https://github.com/alecthomas/chroma/tree/master/styles), know that the `chroma.Background` token type provides the default style for tokens.
 It does so by defining a foreground color and background color.

 For example, this gives each token name not defined in the style a default color of `#f8f8f8` and uses `#000000` for the highlighted code block's background: